symfony/symfony-docs/create_framework/templating.rst

 attributes, pass it to the ``is_leap_year()`` function, and according to the return value it creates a new Response object.

-As always, you can decide to stop here and use the framework as is; it's probably all you need to create simple websites like those fancy one-page `websites`_ and hopefully a few others.
+As always, you can decide to stop here and use the framework as is; it is probably all you need to create simple websites like those fancy one-page `websites`_ and hopefully a few others.